cbaruselli/practical-programming-in-chemistry-exercises/Lecture10/Part-1/README.md

 # Lecture 10 - Copier project templates

-This week we will look at using a project template, Copier, to turn the CDK-Depict code you wrote last week into a simple Python package.
+This lecture we will look at using a project template, Copier, to turn the CDK-Depict code you wrote last week into a simple Python package.

 **What is Copier?**
    - Copier is a utility tool created to facilitate the duplication and customization of project templates.
 It is written in Python and enables you to efficiently generate projects by copying a template and making specified alterations defined in an easy configuration file (often YAML).